Steamed Salmon with Black Bean Sauce (豉汁三文鱼)

 Ever since my husband and I took a cruise trip to Alaska fifteen years ago, we became salmon lovers.
 The meat is fatty, refreshing, not too fishy, but still tastes like ocean.
 My oldest son had his first taste of salmon when he was 7 months old and salmon has been his favorite fish ever since.
 Their favorite way of eating salmon is actually salmon sashimi, which is quite expensive here in the DC metro area.
 Also these days eating out in a cozy Japanese restaurant is not very practical for our family of four, one of which is an infant and another a preschooler.
 Not to mention it will break the bank.
 Fortunately, salmon is a versatile fish that can be prepared in many different ways at home and still taste delicious.

-A fillet of salmon that is around 1 pound (450 g) usually steams in 8 to 10 minutes.
+A 1 pound (~450 g) salmon fillet usually steams in 8 to 10 minutes.
 It is important not to oversteam the fish as the meat will become hard and dry.
 Therefore, it’s better to steam for shorter time and check for the doneness.
 For this recipe, since the salmon fillet is cut into a few pieces, it only takes around 6 minutes to steam.

 The key ingredient in this recipe is fermented black beans, also called “douchi 豆豉.”
 These little fermented beans are by no means what I would call attractive or appetizing.
 In fact, they are the opposite.
 They look like black beans that have gone seriously bad.
 To make matters worse, they are often put on non-prime shelf locations in somewhat dodgy looking transparent vacuumed plastic bags.
 Even for a seasoned Asian grocery shopper like me, I had my doubts when I first saw them.